English Proficiency Requirements

 ENGLISH LANGUAGE PROFICIENCY TESTS

-Michigan Proficiency Test - (Grammar, Vocabulary & Reading - 75 minutes) and Listening Comprehension (20 minutes): New students without a documented TOEFL score of iBT 90 or higher must take this test.
+CaMLA English Placement Test (EPT) - (Grammar, Vocabulary, Reading and Listening - 60 minutes): New undergraduate students without a documented TOEFL score of iBT 90 or higher must take this test.

 Duquesne University ESL Program Writing Test (30 minutes): All new students are required to take this test.